dewynl/msc-ai-capstone-project/docs/dissertation.md

 **Resource-Constrained AI:** The function calling approach demonstrates that architectural innovation can enable smaller, more efficient models to achieve reliability previously requiring larger parameter scales.

-**Domain-Specific Architectures:** The research validates the effectiveness of domain-specific architectural adaptations for specialized generation tasks.
+**Domain-Specific Architectures:** The research validates the effectiveness of domain-specific architectural adaptations for specialised generation tasks.

 **Structured Generation Research:** The iterative evolution from direct generation through RAG enhancement to function calling provides a methodological template for similar structured generation challenges.